HafssaRaoui/k8s-monitoring-app/README.md

 Browse to the displayed url , typically Flask runs on http://localhost:5000/ You should see something like this :
 ![Screenshot from 2025-04-03 12-09-26](https://github.com/user-attachments/assets/daf16644-4b98-458c-8883-8d95c48159ce) \
-Try to refresh the browser , the values will change since the measurement is done on real time
+Try to refresh the browser , the values will change since the measurements are done on real time

 ## Step 2: Dockerize the application